-Point the browser to the OPNsense management page, go to the System > Firmware > Plugins page, and click on the Check for updates.
+Or point the browser to the OPNsense management page, go to the System > Firmware > Plugins page, and click on the Check for updates.

 The os-ntopng-enterprise plugin should appear in the list, in addition to the built-in os-ntopng plugin, which does not provide enhanced and Enterprise features (please make sure you remove it in case the latter is already installed).

 Install plugin os-ntopng-enterprise, then install plugin os-redis (which is a requirement) by clicking on the + symbol.

 The installation log of os-ntopng-enterprise may ask to execute commands to start and enable

 redis will be managed from its plugin os-redis.